kbridson/rails-demos-and-deets-2021-test/demo-11-one-to-many-associations-part-1.md

 In the subsequent steps, we will correct this failure by updating the fixtures so that all association links are present.

-1. Create a `Quiz` fixture object, like this:
+1. Update `test/fixtures/quizzes.yml` such that it contains one `Quiz` fixture object, like this:

     ```yml
     one: